-This tasty fish taco marinade is one of my go-to summer grilling recipes.
+This tasty seafood marinade is one of my go-to summer grilling recipes.
 While I mostly use it to make fish or shrimp tacos, I also love it as a grilled chicken marinade.

 My recipes are never boring.
 Yep, I said it, and I stand by it!
 Believe me, this tequila-lime marinade recipe is no exception.

 Not only is this fish marinade super easy to make, but it also tastes excellent on almost any protein.